 A stethoscope is required.
 Since you will be using this equipment throughout your lab and clinical practice experiences at the School of Nursing and during your career, we recommend you purchase a quality stethoscope.
 The stethoscope you purchase must have a diaphragm and a bell.
 Stethoscopes with shorter tubing have a better quality of sound.
 A watch with a second hand is required and must be worn during all clinical experiences.
 Other required and optional equipment that will be needed during the program includes:

 - Bandage scissors (required)

 - Pen light (required)

-- Clear goggles with full solid side shields (required)

 - Hemostat clamp(s) (optional)

 Clinical/Community/Laboratory Tardiness and Absence Policies

 Rationale